totallynotcory/CS763-Project/code/README.md

 ## Using docker to run all 3 services (mongodb, api, client)

-Make sure to start the docker engine by starting up Docker Desktop.
-Note make sure to log in.
+Make sure to start the docker engine by starting up Docker Desktop and logging in.

     docker login -u your_username -p your_password --This will log you in using bash

-### Make sure you're in the code folder
+### Useful docker commands (make sure you have navigated into the code folder):

-### This will stop all containers from running
+- This will stop all containers from running

     docker stop $(docker ps -aq)

-### This removes all containers (deletes them)
+- This removes all containers (deletes them)

     docker rm $(docker ps -aq)

-### This will remove all images
+- This will remove all images

     docker rmi $(docker images -q)